Omexae/Web3D-Projet/README.md

 ## Deliverables
 Please open the Rapport.pdf file to read our report on this project.
-You can also a demonstration video named Demo.mp4.
+You can also find a demonstration video named Demo.mp4.